There are many grant opportunities for parishes to explore. These are a few available to all parishes.

 Roanridge Trust Grant

-Roanridge Trust Award Grants, awarded annually for new and creative models for leadership development in small communities across the Episcopal Church.
+[June 26, 2013] Applications are now accepted for the 2014 Roanridge Trust Award Grants, awarded annually for creative models for leadership development, training and ministries in small towns and rural communities across the Episcopal Church.

 Dioceses, congregations and Episcopal related organizations and institutions are invited to apply for the grants which generally range from $5000 to $20,000.

-For more information, application and instructions in English and Spanish here or http://www.episcopalchurch.org/roanridge
+For more information, application and instructions in English and Spanish here.

-Previous recipients are eligible to apply, although Honeychurch added that priority is given to new applications.
+Although previous recipients are eligible to apply, priority is given to new applications.

 Application deadline is September 1.